Scrub Daddy Shark Tank Update – Shark Tank Season 4

 Beyond the Tank

-In February 2020, the company appeared in The Shark Tank Greatest of All Time Special in the “greatest money makers” segment.
-With $268 million in sales, they were second to Bombas, which has $330 million in sales.
+In February 2020, the company was featured in Shark Tank: Greatest of All Time Special, in the “greatest money makers” segment.
+With lifetime sales at $268 million, the company ranked as the second-highest grossing Shark Tank product, just behind Bombas, which has $330 million in sales.

 More Updates

-Before Shark Tank, Scrub Daddy sponges were made in Germany.
-Now, they’re made in the USA at factories in Tennessee and New Jersey.
+Before Shark Tank, Scrub Daddy sponges were made in Germany and had moved to solar-powered factories in New Jersey and Tennessee (USA).
 The factories are powered entirely by solar energy, and the company has so much excess power that they power homes in the surrounding neighborhood.
-Aaron also signed a deal with Unilever, which will give Scrub Daddy global distribution.
+Aaron also signed a distribution deal with Unilever, expanding the company’s global reach.

 Lori compliments Aaron’s inventiveness and his environmental consciousness.
 The Shark Tank experience has allowed Aaron to travel the world, spreading the “Scrub Daddy smile.”